rafalberezin/sixty-four-mods/docs/articles/01-using-mod-loader.md

    ![folders before installation](../assets/folders/before-installation.png)

 4. Run the installer.
-The installer will inpack the mod loader files, inject necessary code into the game, and create the mods folder.
+The installer will unpack the mod loader files, inject necessary code into the game, and create the mods folder.
 If any issues occur you will be informed by the installer.
 After successful installation you should have: